v0l/rummage/docs/SEARCH.md

 **Advantages:**
 - Faster for short patterns (no checkpoint overhead)
 - Simple and straightforward
-- Slightly higher throughput (~5-10% faster than sequential)

 **Disadvantages:**
 - No resume capability - crash means starting over
 - No progress tracking - unknown completion time
-- Probabilistic - never guaranteed to find a match
+- Probabilistic - not guaranteed to find a match
 - Duplicate work - wastes ~37% of effort after exhausting search space once

 **Use when:**